Trade Forex Trading

 Where to Put Stop Loss in Market - Where to Put Stop Loss Trading

-A forex stop loss order is an order placed with your broker that will automatically/mechanically close out your open trade transaction when price of your open trade order reaches a pre-determined price.
+A forex stop loss order is an order placed with your broker that will automatically/mechanically close out your open trade transaction when price of your open order reaches a pre-determined price.
 When set level is attained, your open trade is liquidated.

 These orders are intended to restrict the sum of money that one can lose: by closing the trade if a particular price that's against the FX trade is attained.

-For example, a trader may open a buy trade & put a stop loss of 20 pips, if the price moves against the trader by 20 pips the stop loss order will be filled and the FX trade will be closed out therefore limiting the loss to 20 points (pips) - Where to Set StopLosses Examples.
+For example, a trader may open a buy trade & put a stop loss of 20 pips, if the price heads against the trader by 20 pips the stop loss order will be filled and the FX trade will be closed out therefore limiting the loss to 20 points (pips) - Where to Set StopLosses Examples.

 The critics will also argue that in setting stoploss orders you're vulnerable to exit a trade position position just before the market moves in your favor.
-Most traders have had the experience of setting a these stoploss orders and then seeing the price retrace to that stoploss order level, or just few points below it, and then go in direction of their original market trend analysis.
+Most traders have had the experience of setting a these stoploss orders and then seeing the price retrace to that stoploss order level, or just few points below it, then go in direction of their original market trend analysis.
 What might have been a profitable position instead turns in to a loss.

 How to Calculate Stop Loss in Forex - Where to Set StopLoss Order in Forex

-If you opened a trade position then that would mean you would limit your risk to no more than $200 dollars for that particular trade.
-In which case you would set your stop loss order at 200 or equivalent number of pips based on your position size of the trade that you've opened - Where to Put Stop Loss in Market - Where to Put StopLoss Order Trading.
-The topic of risk management is a wide topic and it's discussed under learn equity management topics.
+If you started a trade, you would only risk a maximum of $200 for that specific trade.
+To do this, you would set your stop loss order at 200 pips or the equivalent amount, depending on how big your trade is.
+This is related to "Where to Put Stop Loss in Market - Where to Put StopLoss Order Trading."
+Managing risk is a big topic, and it's discussed in the equity management lessons.

 Factors to Consider When Setting StopLoss - Where to Put Stop Loss in Forex